dib-lab/2020-paper-sourmash-gather/manuscript.md

 large and/or mostly-covered genomes with high containment, while later matches reflect smaller genomes, lower-covered genomes, and/or genomes with substantial overlap with earlier matches.
-Where there are overlaps between genomes, common genome content is "claimed" by higher rank matches and only content specific to the later genome is represented in lower rank matches.
-For example, two strains of {\em Shewanella baltica} present in the mock metagenome in Figure
+Where there are overlaps between genomes, shared common k-mers are "claimed" by higher rank matches and only k-mer content specific to the later genome is used to identify the lower rank matches.
+For example, two strains of *Shewanella baltica* present in the mock metagenome in Figure
-@fig:gather0 have appproximately 50% overlap in k-mer content, and these shared k-mers are claimed by {\em Shewanella baltica} OS223.
+@fig:gather0 have appproximately 50% overlap in k-mer content, and these shared k-mers are claimed by *Shewanella baltica* OS223.
-(compare {\em Shewanella baltica} OS223, rank 8, with {\em Shewanella baltica,} OS185, rank 33).
+(compare *Shewanella baltica* OS223, rank 8, with *Shewanella baltica* OS185, rank 33).

 For this mock metagenome, 205m (54.8%) of 375m k-mers were found in genbank.
 The remaining 169m (45.2%) k-mers had no matches, and